Input-output consistency in integrate and fire interconnected neurons: Input-output consistency

 The random walk $R$ is in general a biased random walk in which the bias is given by the nature of the input neurons: if the number of excitatory neurons exceeds the number of inhibitory neurons then $p$, i.e.\ the probability of a positive jump is larger than $1/2$ and there is a drift towards the boundary.
 In this case $M$ is a genuine random variable (i.e.\ $M$ is finite a.s.) and $\mathbb{E}M<\infty$.
 Otherwise, if there is an excess of inhibition ($p<1/2$) the drift leads the walker far from the boundary.
 In this case $M$ is defective (i.e.\ $\mathbb{P}(M < \infty) < 1$) and there is a non-negligible probability mass located at infinity (meaning that there exist trajectories of $R$ which eventually will not attain the boundary $b$) (see \cite{ricciardi}, chapter IV.1, for biased random walks).
 From a pure modelling point of view such trajectories will not give rise to any firing of the neuron $v$ (i.e.\ $v$ will remain silent).
 This behaviour is not interesting for us as we want to study input-output consistency of neuronal ISIs from active neurons.
 Hence, to let the analysis be meaningful, instead of looking at the distribution of $M$ we rather look at the distribution of $M$ conditional on the event $\{ M<\infty \}$.
 That is to say we condition to attaining the boundary in some finite future time.
 In this way the conditional expectation $\mathbb{E}[M|M<\infty]$ is finite as well.
 However, in order to simplify the notation, in the following we will frequently omit the conditioning if $p < 1/2$.
 If we have exactly $p=1/2$, $M$ is almost surely finite but $\mathbb{E}M = \infty$.
 In our study we disregard this case as it is not interesting from a modelling point of view.
 Indeed, having $p=1/2$, that is to say, the same number of excitatory and inhibitory neurons is in fact exceptional.

-Next theorem describes the distribution of $Z$ in the case of $p \ne 1/2$, i.e.\ in the cases in which the expectation of $M$ for $p >1/2$ (or the mentioned conditional expectation of $M$ for $p < 1/2$) is finite.
+Next theorem describes the distribution of $Z$ in the case when $p \ne 1/2$, i.e.\ in the cases in which the expectation of $M$ for $p >1/2$ (or the mentioned conditional expectation of $M$ for $p < 1/2$) is finite.

 \begin{Theorem} For $p \ne 1/2$, the random variable $Z$ representing the first ISI of the receiving neuron is regularly-varying distributed with order $\alpha$. \end{Theorem}

 Consider now the sequence of output ISIs of the receiving neuron: